Skip to main content

 Event date

-On this page you can find information and registration for A day with… Cochrane Co-production Methods Group which will take place on 24 February 2026.
+On this page you can find information about A day with… Cochrane Co-production Methods Group which took place on 24 February 2026.

 Programme (24 February 2026)